lhelms2/howto_rtd/docs/source/style.rst

 List items can be full sentences or phrases, but consistency should be maintained within the list.

-Use *link* bullet lists for items when the order does not matter.
+Use :ref:`bullet` for items when the order does not matter.

-Use *link* numbered lists for items when the order matters.
+Use :ref:`numbered` for items when the order matters.

 General Descriptions of NCSA Resources
 ---------------------------------------